Macbucheron1/Nixploit/README.md

 - [ ] use a passphrase for the ssh key
 - [ ] XPRA host key checking ? check how they do on mofos
 - [ ] network put none by default
+- [ ] use a different bridge for each